jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 Tile footprint geometries (polygons) for all processed tiles.
 This shapefile is particularly useful for identifying which tiles overlap with an area of interest should only a subset of the dataset be required for an analysis.

-The file was generated based on the finished products for the `aspect` variable using the `extract_tile_footprints.R` script.
+The file was generated based on the finished products for the `dtm_10m` variable using the `extract_tile_footprints.R` script.

 **Issues:**